wolfSSL/wolfssl-examples/pkcs11/README.md

     make
     sudo make install
     ```
     It should be noted WOLFSSL_PKCS11_RW_TOKENS is only needed for adding the keys and certs to the store.
-Once already in the store this is not longer needed.
+Once already in the store this is no longer needed.

 ## TLS Server Example with SoftHSM (RSA)